-- Close all windows. - 2.
+- 1. Close all windows. - 2.
 Remove the key from the ignition switch. - 3.
 Open the doors and get out of the vehicle. - 4.
 Make sure that the engine hood is locked. - 5.
 Close the doors and the rear gate but leave only the driver's door or the front passenger's door open.

 - 6. Push the front side ("LOCK" side) of the power door locking switch to set the door locks. - 7.
 Close the door.
-An electronic chirp will sound once, the turn signal lights will flash once, and the indicator lights will start flashing rapidly.
-After rapid flashing for 30 seconds (standby time), the indicator lights will then flash slowly (twice approximately every two seconds), indicating that the system has been armed for surveillance.
+An electronic chirp will sound one time, the turn signal lights will flash one time and the indicator light will start flashing slowly (approximately once every two seconds) to inform you that the system has armed.

-• The system can be armed even if the engine hood, the windows and/or moonroofs are opened.
+The system can be armed even if the engine hood, the windows and/or moonroofs are opened.
 Always make sure that they are fully closed before arming the system.